jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Basics_Did_you_Siem.md

 ### 5. Trace the Attacker

-From previous we see strong correlation to just a small IP range likely responsible for attack.
 We can focus down on paths, user_agent, times or status codes to learn more about what they were up to.
 Replace <ATTACKER_IP> with the identified IP.

 ```